Building Stage Inspections for Quality Assurance

 Inspection of the completed home for defects that have arisen since Handover.

-You may wish to book any of these inspections individually or as a package, whatever best suits your individual needs.
-These staged building inspections provide a report on the condition of the home at various building stages, which generally coincide with the builders’ progress claims.
+You may wish to book any of these building stage inspections individually or as a package, whatever best suits your individual needs.
+These construction stage inspections provide a report on the condition of the home at various building stages, which generally coincide with the builders’ progress claims.

 Why independent Quality Assurance Inspections are so important